Belodri/Orbital-Mini-Sandbox/PDD.md

 # Revision History

+- **25/06/2025**
+    - Added automated integration testing via Playwright.
+    - Updated the PDD to reflect revision.
 - **21/06/2025**
     - Defined `main.mjs` as the lightweight application entry point, responsible for initialization and global fatal error handling.
     - Added a self-contained `Notifications` class for displaying transient UI messages.
-    - Updated the PDD to reflect revisions
+    - Updated the PDD to reflect revisions.
 - **17/06/2025**
-    - Extracted definitions for shared memory layout into a separate file `LayoutRecords.cs`
+    - Extracted definitions for shared memory layout into a separate file `LayoutRecords.cs`.
     - Redefined `WebApp` architecture, introducing an `AppDataManager` class for application exclusive data.
     - Detailed the Bridge's project structure, JS API surface, and tick/error flow.
-    - Added missing `timestamp` argument to `Tick()`
+    - Added missing `timestamp` argument to `Tick()`.
-    - Updated the PDD to reflect revisions
+    - Updated the PDD to reflect revisions.
 - **16/06/2025**
     - Standardized `Bridge` shared memory layout.
     - Defined data contracts via a C# record for SSOT.